snowdl/NLP_study/09_Mini_Project/10_Decoding/README.md

 # Decoding 🧩

 This directory contains experiments and study notes on **text generation (decoding) methods**.
-It is organized from basics → Speculative Decoding → Medusa.
+It is organized from **basics → speculative decoding variants → Medusa**.

 ---